swcarpentry/shell-novice/_episodes/06-script.md

 > > # Loop over all files
 > > for file in $@
 > > do
-> >    echo "Unique combinations of species, country and system in $file:"
+> >    echo "Unique combinations of species, country and system within $file:"
 > >    # Extract binomial species names, countries and systems
 > >    cut -f 2,14,22 $file | sort | uniq
 done